 If you enable the option, you may change your mind later, but comments posted anonymously will of course remain anonymous.

 If the owner of an entry allowed it, you can choose to post a comment anonymously.
-This allows you to provide honest feedback (even unpleasant) in the safest conditions.
-Anonymous comments can still be identified by administrators (though only by running database queries), to moderate any form of hateful, offensive or insulting comments.
+This allows you to provide honest, even unpleasant feedback while making sure the user won't give you bad ratings in exchange (this rarely happens, but we understand some people prefer to be 100% safe).
+Note that anonymous comments can still be identified by administrators, to moderate any form of hateful, offensive or insulting comments.